teambit/docs/docs/essentials/bit-components.md

 ### Are Bit Components the same as npm packages?

-The main difference between Bit Components and npm Packages is that Bit focuses on a component based workflow, where the implementation is a first class citizen, where npm packages concern about the compiled outputs.
+The main difference between Bit Components and npm packages is that Bit focuses on a component based workflow, where the implementation is a first class citizen, where npm packages concern about the compiled outputs.
 This key difference has the following implications:

 - Bit Components produce an _npm package_ as part of their build and keep it as a **version artifact**.
 Consumers can use package managers (npm, yarn and pnpm) to install components.
 - Vendor component with the `bit import` and use it as a core component in your codebase (think about - `git clone` + `npm link` automated, inside the consuming codebase).